Q – What makes the ideal surf workout to help you increase your surfing fitness and improve your performance in the waves?

 Mobility exercises are important because in surfing it’s not just about having good flexibility, you also need to be strong and stable throughout your range of motion.
 Mobility exercises help with this by training your body to actively move through a range of motion.

 Also you need to be doing exercises that will activate under-active muscles (like glutes) and correct imbalances like improving thoracic mobility and scapular stability which are both often lacking.
-Doing all these exercises in your surf workout dynamic warm-up will help you get the most benefit from your training.
+Doing all these exercises in your surfer workout dynamic warm-up will help you get the most benefit from your training.

 Surf Workout Part 2 – Functional Strength Training